 Two Debt Camel readers have asked questions about old-style student loans.
 These were loans taken out between 1990 and 1998, where the payments can’t be taken directly from your wages.
 They are also called mortgage-style or fixed-term loans.

-Mr J’s debt – probably statute barred
+Mr J’s debt may be statute barred

 Mr J asked: